apurvathakker9/add-card-details/README.md

 Once the user submits the information, it is sent to an API for processing.
 The API then responds with a success or failure status to indicate the outcome of the request.
 Based on the response received, the application displays a corresponding message to the user.

 ## Framework for the app
 The app is built using Preact, a lightweight JavaScript library for frontend applications.
 The project was created using preact-cli, which provides a streamlined development environment for Preact projects.
-TypeScript is used as the programming language for developing the project, adding type safety and enhanced tooling support
+TypeScript is used as the programming language for developing the project, adding type safety and enhanced tooling support.

 ## Reason for choosing Preact